segmentio/segment-docs/src/connections/destinations/actions.md

 A Destination Action contains a hierarchy of components, that work together to ensure the right data is sent to the destination.

-At the top level, is the Destination Action itself.
+At the top level, is the Destination itself.
 It has two children: **Global Settings** and **Subscriptions**.

-**Global Settings** are where you include information like API keys, and other connection-related information.
+**Global Settings** are where you include authentication information like API keys, and other connection-related information.

 **Subscriptions** handle the individual calls to the destination.
 In them, you define what type of call you want to make to the destination, and what triggers that call.
 Individual Destination Actions come enabled with some predefined subscriptions to handle common events like Screen calls, Identify calls, and Track calls.
 Subscriptions have two components that make this possible: **Triggers** and an **Action**.